Dictionary » Positive Words » Masterful – Meaning, Definition, Synonyms and Antonyms

 3. Is “masterful” only about skills?

 Mostly, yes.
-The word usually refers to skill and ability, but it also implies confidence and control over what you’re doing.
+The word usually refers to ability and performance quality, but it also implies confidence, control, and smooth execution.
+That extra sense is what often makes “masterful” feel stronger than simply “skilled.”

 4. Can “masterful” describe both people and things?